gougisle/Admin-Dashboard/README.md

-# Code-Samples
+# Admin-Dashboard
-Various code files that I wrote or worked on
+This repo contains code that I wrote in React(JS) and .Net(C#) to produce a dynamic admin dashboard

-## Admin Dashboard
-**AdminDash.jsx** - The parent component (primary page) within which all other components were housed, for example _card components_ and _graph components_